Cost and velocity deltas

 How to review deltas effectively

-- Validate that structural edits explain the metric shift.
+- Validate that structural edits, allocations, compensation, budgets, or cost-event summaries explain the metric shift.

 - Document assumptions before decision meetings.